 Pace of Progression - Students must complete 67% of the semester hours (registered credit hours) attempted at Mesalands Community College (MCC).

-Any course with a grade of Withdrawal (W), Incorhplete (I), Audit (AU), or Fail (F), is not considered
+Any course with a grade of Withdrawal (W), Incomplete (I), Audit (AU), or Fail (F), is not considered completed course work.

-dompl ete d course wo ork.

-Semes ter Earned/ Total Total Percent
+Semester Earned/ Total Total Percent

-Series Attempted Earned Attempted Completed
+Attempted Earned Attempted Completed

 Credit Hours Hours Hours (Cumulative)

 1 10/15 10 15 66.7

 2 15/18 25 33 75.8

 3 6/9 31 42 73.8

 4 18/18 49 60 81.7

 5 18/18 67 78 85.9

 If a student withdraws from a course(s) or takes an incomplete in a course, the credit hours will count as hours attempted, rather than hours completed.
 This may affect a student's quantitative progress, both in the maximum timeframe and pace of progress.
 When an incomplete grade changes, the student may request that their satisfactory academic progress be re-evaluated at that time.
-Failing such a request, the grade will automatically be re-evaluated after a student completes the semester.
+Without such a request, the grade will automatically be re-evaluated after a student completes the next semester.